The TIME’S UP Guide to Equity and Inclusion

 At times of great change and uncertainty, strong communication is key.
 Communicate frequently, utilizing all the modes and channels available to you, and with as much transparency as possible.
 In the absence of information, employees may not understand the decisions management is making or the scope of their rights and responsibilities.

 - Ensure that your company policies are transparent and easily accessible to all your people — as well as any adjustments made to meet the demands of this moment.
 Make it clear in all your communications that employees can take advantage of these programs and resources without fear of repercussion or retaliation.

-- Host company-wide meetings and virtual town halls to level the information and communication playing field, so all employees return to the office or continue to work remotely on equal footing.
+- Continue to host company-wide meetings and virtual town halls to level the information and communication playing field so all employees return to the office or continue to work remotely on equal footing.